Are you trying to control everything?

 What should you do?
 Defy the higher power?
 You can never win the roller coaster.
 If life moves you in one direction, no matter how you resist and fight, you are just wasting your energy.
 Eventually, you are going to lose.

 Change your worldview about life.
 Work with life, not against it.
 If you think that life is beautiful and on your side, you won’t try so hard to control everything.
-You would be open to the opportunities it brings and accept whatever it gives you.
+You would be open to the opportunities it brings and accepts whatever it gives you.

 Featured Photo Credit: Free! / Ly Thien Hoang (Lee)